 by Caoimhin Kennedy

 Originally from Ireland, Caoimhin Kennedy has always had a passion for telling stories.
-He currently lives in Canada.
-His works can be found in an edition of Every Day Fiction and multiple Black Hare Press anthologies.
-His upcoming novel will be released at the end of 2022.
+He currently lives in Ottawa, Canada, working in the engineering sector.
+His works can be found in a publication of Every Day Fiction and in three upcoming Black Hare Press anthologies titled: West, Cyborg, and Eerie Christmas Vol. 2.